Yousif-Ahmed/ROS-Mapping-Robot/README.md

         source runMapping.sh
         ```

-4. Launch the robot controller
+4. Launch the robot controller (Skip this step if you are used `runMapping.sh` script above)

     ```bash
     source runRobotController.sh